YAML Schema Reference

 behaviourModifiers:

-systems_thinking: 1
+systems-thinking: 1

 agent: